"Choose a good reputation over great riches; being held in high esteem is better than silver or gold.."

 Three Habits That Quietly Destroy It

-Treating people according to their perceived value.
+2. Treating people according to their perceived value.
 Your true character is revealed by how you treat people who have nothing to offer you.
-The way you handle the small transaction, the new vendor, the junior employee, that is who you are.
+The way you handle a small customer transaction, or how you treat the newest employee, says more about who you are than any performance review will.
 People notice.
 And they talk.

 A Reputation That Became a Competitive Advantage